apsocarras/aws-mm-workflow/README.md

 Sketch out a flexible multimodal ML workflow in AWS which can be adapted to different applications by swapping out the dataset, processing logic, and models while making minimal changes to the architecture itself.

 ### **Data pattern**:
 Multimodal dataset with image and tabular files associated by primary ID.
 Some tabular records may be missing images, and some images may not have associated records of tabular data.
-This workflow will handle uneven data availability and will generate updated predictions whenever a previously-missing image or tabular record is uploaded.

 ![pet-images](img/images-resized.jpg)

 ![pet-tabular](img/tabular-resized.jpg)

 ### **Model**:
-One MM model trained on all available modalities, with an optional second model trained on a subset of the modalities.
-Either way, the ML stage of the workflow so that predictions for the image and non-image data are being generated separately.
+One multi-modal model trained on all available modalities, with an optional second model trained on a subset of the modalities.
+At the modeling phase of the workflow, pass the name of the model you want to use into the function as either an environmental variable or a value in the API request.
+This way the same lambda function can be used to deploy different models on different datasets.

 ![workflow-diagram](img/diagram-resized.png)